bradleyboehmke/bradleyboehmke/_posts/2016-04-07-weekly-reading-recap.md

 ## &#9312; Robinson Crusoe

 A classic adventure novel of a cast away in the 17th century that survives on an empty island for 28+ years.
-Covers the gamut of of man vs. nature, man vs. self, and man vs. man plot themes.
+Covers the gamut of man vs. nature, man vs. self, and man vs. man plot themes.
 Illustrates human resourcefulness and creativity despite lack of knowledge, spirit and faith despite loneliness, and friendship and trust despite cultural differences.

 > *"...here I must observe that as reason is the substance and original of the mathematics, so by stating and squaring everything by reason, and by making the most rational judgment of things, every man may be in time master of every mechanic art."*